 5.3 League Standings and Dropped Scores.

-Your weekly points are added to your season total every week, which can be viewed on Matchplay.events under series.
+Points accumulate over the course of the season, which can be viewed on Matchplay.events under the series name.
 Only the top 3 weeks will count toward the final standings.

 6. Machine Selection and Play Order

 Pay attention to the order of play as listed in Matchplay.events.
 If you play someone else’s ball, you must take a 0 for the game.

 For the first game of a match the first player plays first, the second player plays second, and so one.
 For the second game of the match, the second player plays 1st, the third players plays second, and so on.
 This rotation continues for each player.

 Players must attend at least two weeks during the regular season to be eligible for playoffs.